Debunking Myths About AI in the Newsroom

 If I walked into a room and said, “We‘re going to talk about an artificial intelligent personal assistant,” nearly everyone would have a picture in their head.
 The problem is everybody‘s picture would be different.

-The report itself uses the following highly un-specific definition:
+The report itself uses the following rather broad definition:

 Artificial intelligence is a collection of ideas, technologies, and techniques that relate to a computer system‘s capacity to perform tasks normally requiring human intelligence.